Ireland-Scotland 2013 - Loch Lomond & Callendar

 return to main index

-From Stirling we drove to the Loch Lomond area, generally north of Glasgow, where the Scottish Highlands begin.
+From Stirling we drove to Loch Lomond, generally to the north of Glasgow, where the Scottish Highlands begin.
 Once at the Trosachs National Park visitor center Doris & Paul took a downhill lakeside trail while I tried the short summit climb to Conic hill.

 note - you can enlarge any part of a picture by left-clicking in and then out again.

 In Callendar on Wednesday morning (after breakfast) we walked down the main street to the Rob Roy visitor center, in a light rain.
-Callendar is a low-key gateway town to the Scottish Highlands.
+Across the street a local bakery pumped fresh croissant & coffee aromas onto the sidewalk and we had to stop, on such s crappy weather day.
+Two bicyclists said 'hi' and smiled, as they passed by, in rain gear.

-Taking back roads to Pitlochry, we stopped at the creek-side town of Killin, a very fitting name, given the long history of Scottish clan warfare in this area, and, throughout the Highlands.
+Taking back roads to Pitlochry, we stopped at the creek-side town of Killin, a very fitting name, given the long history of Scottish clan warfare in the area, well, throughout the Highlands.

-We enjoyed being the only mid-afternoon customers at a small tea room in Killin.
-From the start of this trip, with our big daily breakfasts, we had learned to skip lunch, instead having a scone w/butter & jam, and tea or coffee, around 2 or 3 pm.
-As you might imagine, this new habit quickly established itself.
+We enjoyed being the only mid-afternoon customers at the sleepy Shutters tea shop.
+From the start of this trip, with our big Irish breakfasts, we tended to skip lunch, having a scone w/butter & jam, and tea or coffee, around 2 or 3 pm.
+As you might imagine, this new habit quickly establishes itself.

 Due to a main back road closure we had to take a secondary back road, barely one lane wide, on the south side of Loch Tay, heading for Pitlochry.
-Lucky for us there was no traffic at all, and we saw maybe two cars coming towards us during an hour's drive.
+Lucky for us there was no traffic at all; we saw two cars coming towards us during an hour's drive.

 go to day 11 & 12 - Pitlochry